Are you ready?

 You leave your home and the affected area, orderly, and calmly via the most efficient route out of Town.
 If an evacuation order is issued it will go out via the Alberta Emergency Alert System, our online sites and social media, as well as local media.
 That evacuation order will contain explicit instructions on where people should go if anyone is having issues they would be advised to contact 911 for assistance.
 Simultaneously the Peace River Fire Department would be going through the neighbourhoods in and around evacuation zones to assist and inform, this is something they train for annually.
 Town officials would set up an emergency operations centre to coordinate efforts.

 If a reception area needed to be set up, beds, bedding, food and water would be provided.
-In-Town locations like the arena or the ski chalet offer ideal locations.
+In-town locations have been prearranged and assessed for their suitability as a reception centre and/or group lodging.
 If the evacuation required leaving the valley, arrangements would be made with neighbouring communities.

 In an evacuation situation, the number one priority is the safety of everyone involved.